lkk688/DeepDataMiningLearning/docs/source/HPC2.rst

 .. code-block:: console

-   [sjsuid@cs002 ~]$ conda activate mycondapy10
+   [sjsuid@cs002 ~]$ conda activate mycondapy311
-   (mycondapy10) [sjsuid@cs002 ~]$ export LD_LIBRARY_PATH=/data/cmpe249-fa22/mycuda/TensorRT-8.4.2.4/lib:$LD_LIBRARY_PATH #add tensorrt library if needed
+   (mycondapy10) [sjsuid@cs002 ~]$ export LD_LIBRARY_PATH=/data/cmpe258-sp24/mycuda/TensorRT-8.4.2.4/lib:$LD_LIBRARY_PATH #add tensorrt library if needed

 Jupyterlab access
 ~~~~~~~~~~~~~~~~~

 The GPU node does not have internet access.
-If you wish to access the Jupyter web interface in your local browser, you can set up a tunnel from your local computer to the HPC headnode and then create another tunnel from the HPC headnode to the GPU node (change the port number 10001 to other numbers).
+If you wish to access the Jupyter web interface in your local browser, you can set up a tunnel from your local computer to the HPC headnode and then create another tunnel from the HPC headnode to the GPU node (**change the port number 10001 to other numbers**).

 .. code-block:: console